You can also watch the FOA YouTube videos on networks

 A network is basically a group of interconnected devices that share bandwidth and communicate with each other and probably devices in other networks too.
 Connections allow sending messages, sharing files and working in unison.
 The devices need a way to connect to each other first, with what is called a "physical layer" consisting of cable - copper or fiber- or radio - wireless.
 The physical layer can have several different architectures or connection schemes, generally called a a bus, ring or star.
 Then there are rules on how the devices identify themselves and share the bandwidth, and that's the basis of the network protocol.

-All the devices in a network share the connection.
+All the devices in a network share the connections as they communicate with each other.
 One factor that is invariable is the sharing means that the total available bandwidth of the network is shared by the connected devices and is not available simultaneously to all devices.
 The possible exception is multiplexing schemes like wavelength-division multiplexing in fiber optics but WDM is actually separate networks using the same fiber infrastructure at different wavelengths.

 So a network is connected devices sharing bandwidth.
 Since they are sharing the network, they need unique identification, a way for one device to connect with another, a unique address to send communication from and to.
 They need rules for gaining access to the network to send messages without interfering with other messages or having their message interfered with.
 They need rules on how the data is formatted for transmission and transmitted on the network medium.
 Those rules are called the network protocol.